TierMobility/django-bouncy/README.rst

 ``BOUNCY_CERT_DOMAIN_REGEX`` - A string that contains the regular expression that should be used to verify the URL of Amazon's public SNS certificate is indeed hosted on Amazon.
 The default is ``sns.[a-z0-9\-]+.amazonaws.com$`` (which will match sns.region.amazonaws.com) and it's unlikely you'll need to change this.

+``BOUNCY_USE_EVENTS`` - A boolean that decides if you want to use SES Notifications or Events.
+Default: True.

 Credits
 -------